Iojthoh0/Iojthoh0/README.md

 - 👋 Hi, I’m @Iojthoh
 -
-- 👀 I’m interested in: reading physics,coding and to know the reality of myself etc
--
 - 🌱 I’m currently learning: html,cpp and how to use github
 -
 - 📫 How to reach me: Iojthoh4k@gmail.com